Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    FileSystem.CheckPermissions(path:string, user:string, permissiontype:string) -> bool

-Checks if the user has the same permissions as the provided permissions.
-``path`` A string for the path. :raw-html:`<br />` ``user`` A string name for the user. :raw-html:`<br />` ``permissiontype`` A string the checked permissions. :raw-html:`<br />`
+Checks if the user has the same permissions as the provided permissions. :raw-html:`<br />` ``path`` A string for the path. :raw-html:`<br />` ``user`` A string name for the user. :raw-html:`<br />` ``permissiontype`` A string the checked permissions. :raw-html:`<br />`